blackberry-garance/flowershow-app/docs/analytics.md

 ---
-title: Analytics Configuration
+title: Analytics configuration
+description: Set up Google Analytics 4 to track and analyse behavior of your site's visitors.
 ---

-Flowershow supports Google Analytics 4 integration through a simple configuration in your site's `config.json` file.
-This guide covers how to set up analytics tracking for your Flowershow site.

 ## Configuration Structure